To apply for this program, you must meet at least one of the following requirements:

 You will be asked to bring your original birth certificate on the day of the Fitness Assessment.
 It must be issued by the state, county or city.
 Hospital birth certificates will not be accepted.
 Once we review the certificate, it will be returned to you before the conclusion of the Fitness Assessment.
 Back to top

 In addition to 54 hours of physical fitness conditioning for which you will earn two credits, state-required subjects comprise the balance of the academy curriculum.
-Students are also required to complete NIMS 700, 100 and 200 training.
+Students are also required to complete NIMS 700, 100 and 200 certification and six additional hours of TASER training.
 Back to top

 You will be notified regarding the status of your application as soon as possible following our receipt of all your application materials (each item listed on the Application Checklist).
 We will contact qualified individuals as well as those not qualified at the time of application.
 For those invited to continue the application process, we will provide details on the interview and Physical Fitness Assessment.
 We will also advise applicants if they will be required to complete a reading/writing assessment.